Melissa Ortiz: KR Reykjavik

 She played the 2013 season in group A of Iceland's second division 1. delid kvenna with KR Reykjavik in their first season out of the first division Úrvalsdeild kvenna since 1984.
-Oritz's four goals in eleven appearances helped the team to with the second division regular season, but Reykjavik lost the promotion play-off.
+Oritz's four goals in eleven appearances helped the team to with the second division regular season, but KR lost the promotion play-off.

 Boston Breakers

 On 5 December 2013 Ortiz signed for the Boston Breakers of the National Women's Soccer League, but on 3 April 2014, the Breakers waived Ortiz.

 Cúcuta Deportivo

-In 2017, Ortiz played for Cúcuta Deportivo Club in the first women's Colombian Professional League DIMAYOR.
-Cúcuta made it to the quarter finals of the league playoffs.
+In 2017, Ortiz played for Cúcuta Deportivo in the first women's Colombian Professional League DIMAYOR.
+Cúcuta made it to the quarterfinals of the league playoffs.

 International career

 Ortiz made 5 appearances for the Colombia U-20 team, representing the country in the 2010 FIFA U-20 Women's World Cup where she scored the team's best goal in a 3–1 loss to Germany.

 In 2009, Ortiz made her debut for the Colombia senior team.
 She was named alternate in the 2011 FIFA Women's World Cup in Germany, then to the full team in the 2012 London Olympics.
 On 28 July 2012 at Hampden Park, Ortiz came on as a substitute in the 3–0 loss to the United States team that included Alex Morgan, Abby Wambach and future teammate Heather O'Reilly of the Boston Breakers.
 On 31 July 2012 she played in front of a crowd of 13,184 at St James' Park which is home to Newcastle United against France where they lost 1–0 in the final Group G game.

 After the Colombian Federation's several year pause from competition, Ortiz returned to represent the country in the 2014 CONMEBOL Copa America where she scored 1 goal against Venezuela and helped qualify Colombia to the 2015 FIFA Women's World Cup, 2015 Pan-American Games, and 2016 Rio Olympics.
 She also competed and was named with her teammates silver medalists of the Central American Games Veracruz in the 2014.
 Colombia lost in the final to Mexico 2–0.

 Ortiz was active with the national team all through 2015 in preparation for the FIFA Women's World Cup.
 Just a week before the tournament, she tore her right Achilles tendon during a scrimmage in Colorado.
 This left her out of competition from the World Cup and Pan-American Games.

 In 2016, Ortiz returned to action from injury and was named to the Olympic roster as an alternate.
-Ortiz has 28 international team appearances and 3 goals.
+Ortiz had 28 international team appearances and 3 goals.